pohlm01/master-thesis/2_preliminaries.typ

 They want to limit the damage a miss-issuance or key compromise can do and encourage an automated issuance process, which they see as a crucial part of widespread @https adoption.

 Nevertheless, it is important to have a mechanism in place to revoke certificates.
+The CA/Browser Form requires revocation mechanisms for all @ee certificates that are valid for more than seven days~@cab_ocsp_optional_crl_mandatory.
-This can be necessary if a private key leaks or the assured information is not accurate (anymore).
+Revocation becomes necessary if a private key leaks or the assured information is not accurate (anymore).
 There are two mechanisms in place for that:
 The @ca:pl regularly publish @crl:pl, listing all revoked certificates and the #gls("ocsp", long: true) allows @rp:pl to query the @ca if a certificate was revoked in real-time.